 - Chorizo de Bilbao: A type of Spanish sausage with a smoky and slightly spicy flavor.
 You can also use other types of chorizo or firm sausages that can be sliced without losing their shape.

 - Tomato Paste: This concentrated tomato product adds depth and richness.
-You can replace it with tomato sauce or crushed tomatoes, but remember to reduce the water in the recipe to achieve desired consistency.
+You can replace it with tomato sauce or crushed tomatoes—just cut back on the water in your recipe to get the right thickness.

 How to make this recipe

-Trim any excess fat from the pork belly and cut them into large chunks; they will slightly shrink as they cook.
-Season generously with salt on both sides.
-Set aside.
+Trim off any extra fat from 2 lbs of pork belly and cut it into large chunks; keep in mind they'll shrink a bit as they cook.
+Season well with salt on both sides and set aside.

-In a 4.5-quart heavy-bottomed pot, heat some oil over medium-high heat.
-Briefly sear the saba bananas on both sides, making sure they stay firm.
-Transfer them to a plate.
+In a 4.5-quart heavy-bottomed pot, heat a bit of oil over medium-high heat.
+Sear the saba bananas on both sides just until they’re golden but still firm.
+Then transfer them to a plate.

 Add more oil if needed, then lightly sear the carrots and sweet potatoes on both sides.
-Transfer them to the plate.
+Then, transfer them to the plate.

-Sear the pork pieces in batches to avoid overcrowding them.
-Transfer them to a plate, then remove excess oil from the pot.
+Sear the pork pieces in batches to keep from crowding the pot.
+Once they're done, move them to a plate and pour off any extra oil from the pot.

 PRO TIP: For a richer flavor in your Pochero, always sear the pork until it's golden brown before simmering.
-Searing locks in the meat's juices and caramelizes the surface, giving a deeper flavor to the stew.
+Searing caramelizes the surface, which adds a deeper flavor to the stew.

-Briefly sear the chorizo slices for about a minute to enhance their flavor.
-Once done, transfer them to the plate.
+Quickly sear the chorizo slices for about a minute to bring out their flavor, then transfer them to the plate.

-Add the meat, 2½ cups of water (adding more later as needed), bay leaves, chicken base, fish sauce, sugar, and ground pepper to taste.
+Add the meat, 2½ cups of water (add more later as needed), bay leaves, chicken base, fish sauce, sugar, and ground pepper to taste.

-Mix well, scraping off any browned bits from the bottom.
-Increase the heat and bring the mixture to a boil.
+Mix everything well, making sure to scrape off any browned bits from the bottom of the pot.
+Then, turn up the heat and let the mixture come to a boil.

 Step 8: Simmer

-Once boiling, reduce the heat to medium.
-Cover and simmer for 30-40 minutes until the meat is fork-tender and easily pulls apart.
+Once it's boiling, lower the heat to medium.
+Cover the pot and let it simmer for 30-40 minutes until the meat is tender and easily falls apart when you poke it with a fork.

 Add the chorizo, carrots, sweet potatoes, and chickpeas.
-Let them simmer for another 10 minutes or until they're tender.
+Allow them to simmer for another 10 minutes or until they're tender.

 Add the bananas, yardlong beans, and cabbage to the pot.
-Cover and let them cook for another 5 minutes.
-Taste and adjust as needed.
+Cover and cook for another 5 minutes.
+Give it a taste and adjust as needed.

 Serve your Pochero (with Pork) with steamed white rice and enjoy!
 Keep leftovers in the refrigerator for 3-4 days, or freeze them to extend their shelf life.